Learning Non-linear Wavelet Transformation via Normalizing Flow: Summary

-In this work, a novel kind of normalizing flow model is presented.
-This model extends linear wavelet transformation and proposes a scheme to learn non-linear wavelet transformation.
-As demonstrated in the paper, combined with the downstream task as an optimization goal, this model can achieve state-of-art results.
-Potential usage of this model including compression, progressive loading, super-resolution, ICA tasks, and multiple domain-specific cases that traditionally use wavelets.
-To the best of my knowledge, this is the first work that draws connections between normalizing flows and wavelet transformations.
+In this work, a novel kind of normalizing flow is proposed.
+This model extends linear wavelet transformation and constitutes a scheme of learnable non-linear wavelet transformation.
+To the best of our knowledge, this is the first work that proposes this inherent connection between flows and wavelet transformations.

+As demonstrated in the paper, the proposed model can learn a wavelet transformation.
+Compare to traditional linear wavelets, this model is non-linear and optimized for certain tasks and data, thus has better expressive power.
+As a novel normalizing flow, its wavelet-like behavior grants it efficiency and flexibility: the share of parameters makes the model small in size and efficient in computation; parameter sharing also lifts the dimensional constraint and makes the model generalize well.

+We also demonstrate the model's power in image compression, it achieves SOTA scores and substantial generalization ability.
+Additionally, as a wavelet, it's compatible with JPEG-2000, which means one can use mature designs from JPEG-2000 and easily adapt it for industrial applications.
+Other potential usage of this model include super-resolution, ICA tasks, and multiple domain-specific cases that traditionally use wavelets.